Get Your Mental Health Support Letter Online

 What is a mental health support letter used for? +

 A mental health support letter from a GP is used as formal evidence of a mental health condition and its functional impact.
-Common uses include requesting reasonable adjustments at work, supporting a housing priority application to a council or housing association, applying for university exam accommodations or a Learning Support Plan, supporting a PIP or Access to Work application, and providing evidence to any organisation that requires documented medical confirmation of a mental health condition.
+Common uses include requesting reasonable adjustments at work, supporting a housing priority application to a council or housing association, applying for university exam accommodations or a Learning Support Plan, supporting a PIP or Access to Work application, and providing evidence to any organisation that requires documented medical confirmation of a mental health condition and its effect on daily functioning.

 Does a mental health condition count as a disability under the Equality Act? +

-Yes — a mental health condition qualifies as a disability under the Equality Act 2010 if it has a substantial and long-term adverse effect on your ability to carry out normal day-to-day activities.
-“Long-term” means it has lasted or is expected to last 12 months or more.
-Many common mental health conditions — including anxiety disorders, depression, PTSD, and OCD — meet this threshold.
-The GP can confirm in the letter whether your condition meets the Equality Act definition, which strengthens your position when requesting accommodations.
+Yes.
+A mental health condition qualifies as a disability under the Equality Act 2010 if it has a substantial and long-term adverse effect on your ability to carry out normal day-to-day activities.
+"Long-term" means it has lasted or is expected to last 12 months or more.
+Many common mental health conditions, including anxiety disorders, depression, PTSD, and OCD, meet this threshold.
+The reviewing GP can confirm in the letter whether your condition meets the Equality Act definition, which strengthens your position when requesting accommodations or adjustments.

 Will my employer know my full diagnosis? +